CosmWasm/docs-deprecated/docs/03-architecture/04-query.md

 ## Custom Queries {#custom-queries}

 There are many cases where it is undesirable to couple tightly to *implementation*, and we would rather depend on an * interface*.
-For example, we will define a standard for "ERC20" `HandleMsg` for calling the contract and we would want to define such a standard for a `QueryMsg`.
+For example, we will define a standard for "ERC20" `ExecuteMsg` for calling the contract and we would want to define such a standard for a `QueryMsg`.
 For example, query balance by address, query allowance via granter + grantee, query token info (ticker, decimals, etc).
 By defining a standard *interface*, we allow many implementations, including complex contracts, where the "ERC20" interface is only a small subset of their functionality.